usagov/usagov-2021/README.md

 Unzip the file and insert directly into the **root** directory.

 ### Initialization
 **Note: Please wait until each command finishes before running the next.
 Expect long wait times.
-We recommend keep your laptop (if you're using one) plugged in during this setup.**
+We recommend keeping your laptop (if you're using one) plugged in during this setup.**

 1. Open up your IDE/terminal and run the following commands.
 ```